South African Peach & Thyme Filo Tarte Tatin by Nicola Millbank

-This recipe created by Nicola Millbank using South African peaches, (available in UK supermarkets until the end of April) will make you drool.
+This recipe created by Nicola Millbank using South African peaches, (available in UK supermarkets until the end of April) blew the socks off my husband.

 The flavour and quality of peaches from South Africa is exceptional due to the country’s sunshine, ideal climate and near perfect growing conditions.
 South African fruit is also an ethical choice because of its role in developing the country in the last 20 years.

 Milly’s Real Food by Nicola ‘Milly’ Millbank is available nationwide, HQ/HarperCollins £20.

 Photography by Susanna Blavarg.

 2 ripe South African peaches, cut into segments